Banana shake protein guide for Indian gym-goers - best post-workout drink recipe

 Can I add protein powder to a banana shake?

 Yes.
-Banana + milk + 1 scoop whey is a classic post-workout shake.
+Banana, milk, and 1 scoop of whey is a classic post-workout shake.
 The banana covers carbs.
 The whey covers protein.
-This combo gives 30–35g protein per shake.
+This combo can give 30 g or more protein per shake, depending on your scoop.
 Add peanut butter if you want more calories for bulking.

 What if I do not have a blender?

 Mash the banana very well with a fork.
 Add milk and stir hard.
-It will be slightly chunky but still works.
-For a smoother result, use a hand blender (electric churner).
-A portable blender is the easiest solution if you make shakes regularly.
+It will be a little chunky but still works.
+A portable blender is the easiest fix if you make shakes often.

 Summary

-- Diabetics: use half banana, no sugar, add protein/fat to slow glucose spike
+• Diabetics: use half a banana, no sugar, and add protein or fat to slow the glucose spike.